Aliases for HTR2A Gene

 GeneCards Summary for HTR2A Gene

 HTR2A (5-Hydroxytryptamine Receptor 2A) is a Protein Coding gene.
 Diseases associated with HTR2A include major depressive disorder and accelerated response to antidepressant drug treatment and anorexia nervosa 1.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Calcium signaling pathway and Signaling in Gap Junctions.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is HTR2C.

 UniProtKB/Swiss-Prot for HTR2A Gene